Career Corner: What Benefits To Look For

 Retirement Plans

-The bad news is that pensions are much more rare these days and hard to come by, but the good news is that many employers still offer retirement plans.
+The bad news is that pensions are much rarer these days and hard to come by, but the good news is that many employers still offer retirement plans.
 A 401(k) takes a portion out of your paycheck to feather a nest egg of tax-deferred money that will grow over your years of employment.
 Some companies offer Roth 401(k)s, which have the added benefit that you won’t have to pay taxes on your Roth contributions when you withdraw them later in retirement.

 Some employers offer matching contributions, which can be a very sweet perk.
 That means they’ll contribute a certain amount to your retirement based on your level of investment (an example of a match would be 50% for up to 6% of your salary).